-- 6. Enter the absolute path to the backup directory.
-The backup directory must have permissions such that the MarkLogic Server process can read and write to it. - 7.
-Choose a scheduled or one-time for the backup type: - For minutely, enter how many minutes between each backup. - For hourly, enter how many hours between each backup.
-The Backup Minute setting specifies how many minutes after the hour the backup is to start.
-Note that the Backup Minute setting does not add to the interval. - For daily, enter how many days between each backup and the time of day. - For weekly, enter how many weeks between each backup, check one or more days of the week, and the time of day for the backup to start. - For monthly, enter how many months between each backup, select one day of the month (1-31), and the time of day for the backup to start. - For one-time, enter the backup start date in MM/DD/YYYY notation (for example, 07/29/2009 for July 29, 2009) and time in 24:00 notation. - 8.
-Enter the time of day to start the backup. - 9.
+Backup Type Additional Information Minutely Enter how often the backup should run in the Backup Period field.
+Hourly In the Backup Period field, enter the number of hours between each backup.
+In the Backup Minute field, select how many minutes after the hour the backup is to start.
+Daily For daily, enter how many days between each backup and the time of day.
+Weekly For weekly, enter how many weeks between each backup, check one or more days of the week, and the time of day for the backup to start.
+Monthly For monthly, enter how many months between each backup, select one day of the month (1-31), and the time of day for the backup to start.
+Once For one-time, enter the backup start date in MM/DD/YYYY notation (for example, 07/29/2009 for July 29, 2009) and time in 24:00 notation.

+- 8. Enter the time of day to start the backup. - 9.
 Click OK to create the scheduled backup.